 What is mill glaze and do I need to remove it?

 Mill glaze gives a shiny finish on new timber and is caused by the combination of wood oils and resins as well as the planing blade during manufacture.
 Unfortunately the presence of mill glaze prevents almost any finish from penetrating the surface of the wood as it effectively closes the pores and by the time the pores open again naturally after several months the timber will have already been damaged by the effects of weathering and moisture.
 You must remove mill glaze before treating your wood in order for the finish to be able to penetrate the surface.
 To remove mill glaze use Owatrol’s Prepdeck in a 50:50 dilution and water and scrub it into the surface with a brush.
-Rinse it after 30 minutes and then apply a 25:75 mix of Net-Trol to clean and neutralise the surface leaving it ready to apply a finish.
+Rinse it after 30 minutes and then apply a 25:75 mix of Net-Trol to clean and neutralize the surface leaving it ready to apply a finish.
 We would then recommend using Textrol or Deks Olje D1 saturating wood oils or Aquadecks or SCS for a water-based finish or you could use a finish of your choice.

 How can I stop my deck from splitting and moving?